ODBC from C tutorial (part 1) — getting started

 You set environment attributes with SQLSetEnvAttr and retrieve them with SQLGetEnvAttr.

-Once you've allocated your environment handle you specify the ODBC version behavior you require (in ODBC 3.0 this is compulsory and if you forget to do this and attempt to use an environment handle before specifying the ODBC behavior your require you will get a HY010, function sequence error).
-Currently there are only two choices; SQL_OV_ODBC2 (for ODBC 2 behavior) and SQL_OV_ODBC3 (for ODBC 3 behavior).
+Once you've allocated your environment handle, you specify the ODBC version behavior you require.
+In ODBC 3.0, this is compulsory.
+If you forget to do this and attempt to use an environment handle before specifying the ODBC behaviour you want, you get a HY010, function sequence error.
+Currently, there are only two choices: SQL_OV_ODBC2 (for ODBC 2 behavior) and SQL_OV_ODBC3 (for ODBC 3 behavior).

 If you ask for ODBC 3 behavior:

-New applications should always ask for ODBC 3 behavior:
+New applications should always ask for ODBC 3 behaviour:

 SQLSetEnvAttr(env, SQL_ATTR_ODBC_VERSION, (void *) SQL_OV_ODBC3, 0);

-A few ODBC drivers still do not support ODBC 3 properly but this does not really matter as the driver manager will translate for your application.
-If you ask for ODBC 3 behavior and the driver does not support ODBC 3, the driver manager will return SQL_SUCCESS_WITH_INFO from SQLDriverConnect and a state of HYC00 (The driver does not support the version of ODBC behavior that the application requested); this is not an error.
+A few ODBC drivers still don't support ODBC 3 properly, but this does not really matter as the ODBC Driver Manager will translate for your application.
+If you ask for ODBC 3 behaviour and the driver does not support ODBC 3, the Driver Manager returns SQL_SUCCESS_WITH_INFO from SQLDriverConnect and a state of HYC00 (The driver does not support the version of ODBC behavior that the application requested).
+This is not an error.

-There are other environment attributes you may set like SQL_ATTR_CONNECTION_POOLING, SQL_ATTR_CP_MATCH and SQL_ATTR_OUTPUT_NTS but they are beyond the scope of this introductory tutorial (see ODBC Reference).
+There are other environment attributes you may set like SQL_ATTR_CONNECTION_POOLING, SQL_ATTR_CP_MATCH, and SQL_ATTR_OUTPUT_NTS but they are beyond the scope of this introductory tutorial.

 odbcinst -q -d

-To programmatically query for drivers you use SQLDrivers like this:
+To list drivers programmatically, use SQLDrivers like this:

 #include <stdio.h>